nwhiteman01/whiteman-webdev-labs/reflection.md

    topic a little better?

 In general, just more exercises that utilize all these tools so we can get more practical use with it.

+### Flexbox

+Enter your reflections on this section here.

+1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+I was able to complete the Flexbox exercises on my own with the exception of the Flexbox container-5.
+I needed some help with the individual containers.

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?

+I found this pretty helpful as it had a lot of varying problems which kept giving new challenges.

+3. Was there something that you wish had been explained better?

+I would've liked the individual items and their traits explained a little better on the slides since it didn't have any information on them.
+Other than that it was good.

+4. Were there other exercises that might have helped you learn this week’s topic a little better?

+I don't think so, the excerise was very helpful.

+### CSS-Grid

+Enter your reflections on this section here.

+1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+I was able to complete these exercises by myself without the video solutions.

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?

+I found these pretty helpful as it is similar to the Flexbox exercises that helped me understand CSS Grid

+3. Was there something that you wish had been explained better?

+Personally, I found it pretty straightforward so I think the explanation was well done.

+4. Were there other exercises that might have helped you learn this week’s topic a little better?

+I don't believe so, both were strong in helping me understand the topic.

+### Bootstrap

+Enter your reflections on this section here.

+1. Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

+I had to use some help from the videos for this one to get it specifically right.

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?

+I found that these were helpful in learning how to use the Bootstrap documentation.
+The cards exercise was the most helpful to me as it was my first usage with Bootstrap in a while.

+3. Was there something that you wish had been explained better?

+In general just more exercises with Boostrap would've been nice.
+The exercises were good here, but just in general wanted a bit more.

+4. Were there other exercises that might have helped you learn this week’s topic a little better?

+Would have loved to learn more about Forms and other components of Bootstrap.